-The Fiddler Innovation Fellowship is an annual student scholarship awarded by eDream to an undergraduate student who shows promise of significant, innovative achievements.
+The Fiddler Innovation Fellowship is an annual student scholarship awarded by eDream to an undergraduate or graduate student who shows promise of significant, innovative achievements.
 The goal of the Fellowship is to inspire students to propose significant research projects that address cultural or global challenges that incorporate art and technology.
 With the support of eDream, the elected student will work with a faculty mentor or mentors of his/her choosing to develop and complete a substantial project.
 Funding for the Fellowship is based on student needs and the requirements of the proposed project.

 Support provided by the Fiddler Innovation Endowment Fund.